wangting525/Incommensurate_Planewave/README.md

 - Eigenpair Computation.
 - DoS and LDoS Computation.

-For an in-depth understanding of the algorithms employed, please refer to the article [Convergence of the planewave approximations for quantum incommensurate systems. arXiv:2204.00994, 2022.].
+Please refer to the following article for more details.

+T. Wang, H. Chen, A. Zhou, Y. Zhou and D. Massatt, <a href="https://arxiv.org/abs/2204.00994" style="color: blue;">Convergence of the planewave approximations for quantum incommensurate systems</a>, arXiv:2204.00994, 2022.

 ## Quick Start